 When it comes to food, many French and European visitors bring their own lunches from home.
 This is not at all frowned upon.
 A large number of restaurants in Disneyland Paris feature American food.
 If you’re American, be warned that this is a European view of American food and not the most delicious version.

 Is It Worth It To Visit Disneyland Paris?

 If this is not your first time at a Disney park, we recommend just going with the flow.
 Disneyland Paris is not a cookie-cutter version of the other parks and does have its differences.
 Some of these are positive, like the fact that their version of Thunder Mountain Railroad is much longer than the California version.

 They have a cool green dragon “living” underneath Sleeping Beauty’s Castle, and the Crush Coaster ride in the Walt Disney Studios park is fantastic fun.
 However, there are a few things that are potential downsides.
 Remember, France isn’t famous for having great customer service.

-The employees at Disneyland Paris might appear a tad less friendly or joyful than in other parks.
+The employees at Disneyland Paris might appear a tad less joyful than in other parks.
 There are designated outdoor smoking areas, but don’t be surprised to see some people lighting up cigarettes in non-designated areas.
 Their food and drink items also don’t quite live up to the expectations one might have when they think of famous French food.

 If you’re a true Disney fan, though, this is a no-brainer.
 A day at Disneyland Paris, especially if you’re traveling with kids, is guaranteed to be a fun and unforgettable day.
 If you’re on the fence, try to weigh the pros and cons of visiting Disney versus what else you could see in the city of Paris.